CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 ### 2.7.
 Deleting a task : `delete`

-Deletes the specified task from the to do list.
+Deletes the specified task from doitdoit!!.
 Can be undone.<br>
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`. <br>